Release date: 2025-03-25 10:56:08 Article From: Lucius Laos Recommended: 236

 Lung cancer is the most rapidly increasing malignant tumor with the fastest increasing morbidity and···【more】

-he U.S. Food and Drug Administration (FDA) has approved Crenessity (crinecerfont) for use in combina···【more】
+The U.S. Food and Drug Administration (FDA) announced today that it has approved Omisirge (omidubice···【more】

 Lucius Pharmaceutical Co., Ltd., was established in 2020 in Vientiane, the capital of Laos.
 It aims to offer safe, effective, and affordable medicines globally.
 With a factory spanning 25,000 square meters, the company manufactures 200+ generic drugs in diverse therapeutic fields.